davea42/tsearch-code/README.md

 That is just the way it is.
 The best reference is the code in tsearch_tester.c, but see above for a plain text description.

+In reading the source code note comments in tsearch_inner(), a local (static) function in each variant..
+Comments such as

+    /* A2. */
+    /* Does step A5. */
+    /* A7: */

+The A<n> are specific labels in the algorithm description in Knuth, intended to clarify, for the reader, where we are at each stage.

 The hash version of tdelete() cannot always return a non-null value even if there are  records left.
 Not being a tree at